stibu81/fisdata/README.md

 - `query_standings()`: get the cup standings with ranks and points per discipline.

+All these functions are cached, that is, if they are called multiple times in the same session, the data is downloaded only once.
+This leads to better performance and reduces the number of requests that are sent to the FIS webpage.

 ## Example Queries

 Use `query_athletes()` and `query_results()` to get Didier Cuche’s full